averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The December 2022 DDB update is now live.
-If you'd like to discuss changes or get feedback for lists, please visit our discord (click the link in the upper right hand corner of this page to go there).
+Submissions for our current review cycle are due by 11:59 Eastern time n Thursday, January 26th.
+If you would like to leave feedback for the Brewers Corner, it has the same deadline.